How is Kaiser Permanente different from other health plans?

 What online features does Kaiser Permanente offer?

-When you register on kp.org you’ll get secure access to My Health Manager — your one-stop resource for managing your care online*.
+When you register on kp.org/wa you’ll get secure access to our online services for members.

 Email your doctor’s office